ilmax/site/content/posts/obsolete-endpoints/index.md

 The Aspire Dashboard is a standalone service that *can* potentially be deployed in production but, as of now, it only provides in-memory storage of telemetry and there's no option to plug in a persistent storage mechanism.

-In the production environment, you should probably rely on an industry-standard like [Prometheus](https://prometheus.io/) & [Grafana](https://grafana.com/) to collect and visualize your metrics.
+In a production environment, you should probably rely on an industry-standard like [Prometheus](https://prometheus.io/) & [Grafana](https://grafana.com/) to collect and visualize your metrics.

 ## References